TomBidewell/Horse_Race_NLP_Project/README.md

 # NLP_Project

 A university group project applying machine learning to horse racing predictions.
-Was a collaborative Google Colab notebook so coding styles may vary throughout.
+This was a collaborative Google Colab notebook so coding styles may vary throughout.

 Used Python and PyTorch as well as the GPU available in the notebook.